usmankhalid06/SDPCA/README.md

-Implementation Code for the Proposed SDPCA Method - Computers in Biology and Medicine
+Implementation Code for the Proposed SDPCA Method - Scientific Reports